 Once you have a diagnosis of M.E. your GP may be able to refer you to an M.E. specialist (subject to availability in your area) who can offer options for managing your symptoms.

 If you are struggling to get a diagnosis, our Healthcare Services team may be able to help.

 Resources to share with your GP

 Our booklet, Newly diagnosed with M.E., has advice for you and your GP, facts about M.E., guidance to help you be an active partner in your own care, suggestions for questions for you to ask your GP and information about existing guidelines.

-It has been formally endorsed by the National Institute for Health and Care Excellence (NICE), as it refers to some of the existing recommendations in the NICE guideline on M.E., specifically:
+It has been formally endorsed by the National Institute for Health and Care Excellence (NICE), as it refers to some of the recommendations in its guideline for M.E., specifically: